argoproj/argo-cd/docs/operator-manual/high_availability.md

 Installations that use a different repository for each application are **not** subject to this behavior and will likely get no benefit from using these annotations.

+Similarly, applications referencing an external Helm values file will not get the benefits of this feature when an unrelated change happens in the external source.

 For webhooks, the comparison is done using the files specified in the webhook event payload instead.

 !!! note